What is Auror?

 1. A frontline retail worker witnesses an event and records it in Auror

-1. Retailers choose what information they enter about an incident.
-Retailers may also choose to record events where an offense was prevented.
+1. Retailers may also choose to record events where an offense was prevented.

-3. The same person is involved in an event at another store owned by the same retailer
+3. The same person is involved in an event at another store owned by the same retailer.

 4. A pattern of offending is revealed